 The Forgotten Roman General

-General Publius Ventidius is probably one of the most overlooked, if not completely forgotten, generals in military history.
+General Publius Ventidius is probably one of the most overlooked if not completely forgotten, generals in military history.
 Maybe it is because Ventidius grew up poor like most Romans… Or perhaps it was due to the reports that he sold mules and wagons before joining the Roman army.

-Despite this, Ventidius would go on to have a distinguished military career, accompanying Julius Caesar during his campaign against Gaul and partaking in the Roman Civil War.
+Despite this, Ventidius would have a distinguished military career, accompanying Julius Caesar during his campaign against Gaul and partaking in the Roman Civil War.
 Then in 45 BCE, Ventidius took up Caesar’s offer and accepted the post of plebeian tribune when the senate was reorganized and expanded.

-Finally, on top of everything else, it may have been this forgotten general, with whom we concern ourselves today, that was responsible for reversing the Parthian tide, for changing the course of Roman History.
+Finally, on top of everything else, it may have been this forgotten general, with whom we concern ourselves today, who was responsible for reversing the Parthian tide and changing the course of Roman History.

-We will look at the series of battles now, in an effort to amend the marginal position in the history books that has been designated to poor Ventidus.
+We will now look at the series of battles to amend the marginal position in the history books designated to poor Ventidus.

 Mark Antony

-It was in 39 BCE that Mark Antony assigned Ventidius Bassus the mission to retake Asia-Minor.
-Reports had reached Antony while he was in Greece that the Parthians were finished with their campaign in Asia-Minor for the year.
+It was in 39 BCE that Mark Antony assigned Ventidius Bassus the mission to retake Asia Minor.
+Reports had reached Antony while he was in Greece that the Parthians had finished their campaign in Asia Minor for the year.
 These intelligence reports most likely came from the province of Asia, which was, at the time, loyal to Rome.
 From this news, Antony was able to draw up his plans.

-He probably was aware that the majority of the Parthian army would retire for the winter and return home to their respected nobles.
-This would mean that those who remained were local militias, with questionable loyalty to garrison the cities throughout Asia-Minor.
+He probably knew that most of the Parthian army would retire for the winter and return home to their respected nobles.
+This would mean that those who remained were local militias with questionable loyalty to garrison the cities throughout Asia Minor.
 In addition, Antony understood the need to attack now to inhibit any further Parthian progress coming next spring.

 Antony saw this as a perfect opportunity to surprise the enemy.

 And so, once the coast was clear, Antony took a chance and placed a few legions under the command of our dear Ventidius, who subsequently set sail for the province of Asia.
-Vantidius’ mission was simple; establish a beachhead at the province of Asia and push inland.
+Vantidius’ mission was simple: establish a beachhead in the province of Asia and push inland.

 Battle of the Cilician Gates

 Ventidius’ landing was unexpected.
-This only goes to show the lack of intelligence gathering on the part of Labienus, head of the Roman-Parthian army.
-Once the Roman forces were accounted for, Ventidius quickly began to push eastward in a ‘search and destroy’ mission.
+This only shows the lack of intelligence gathering on the part of Labienus, head of the Roman-Parthian army.
+Once the Roman forces were accounted for, Ventidius began pushing eastward in a ‘search and destroy’ mission.

 Word spread rapidly that the Romans had arrived.
-When the message reached Labienus, he was startled and terrified for he “was without his Parthians.”
+When the message reached Labienus, he was startled and terrified, for he “was without his Parthians.”
 The only troops available to him were the neighborhood militia.

-Labienus quickly fled the province of Asia and headed east, seeking military support from his co-ruler, Pacorus, a Parthian prince and son of king Orodes II.
+Labienus quickly fled the province of Asia and headed east, seeking military support from his co-ruler, Pacorus, a Parthian prince and son of King Orodes II.

-Meanwhile, Mark Antony’s man, Ventidius, took a chance of his own and abandoned his heavy troops.
+Meanwhile, Mark Antony’s man, Ventidius, took his own chance and abandoned his heavy troops.
 He pursued Labienus with his lightest forces.

 Warrior

 Eventually, Ventidius caught up with Labienus and cornered him near the Taurus range.
-He chose the high ground, so he could look down upon Labienus’ encampment.
+He chose the high ground to look down upon Labienus’ encampment.
 But there was another, more important, reason why Ventidius took the high ground; he feared the Parthian archers.

 It was a standoff as both generals encamped for several days, waiting for the arrival of their main forces.
 As the bulk of the armies finally arrived, the Romans and the Parthians hunkered down for the night.